-How we develop Early Reading
+Early Reading

-At St Peter's Brafferton we believe that phonological awareness is an essential part of children's ability to develop a love of reading.
-We deliver daily Read, Write Inc phonics sessions (a high-quality programme), allowing children to learn to decode and became fluent readers.
+At St Peter's we believe that phonological awareness is an essential part of children's ability to develop a love of reading.
+We deliver daily phonics sessions using a high-quality programme (Read Write Inc), allowing children to learn to decode and became fluent readers.
 Please see phonics subject on a page for more information.